famhq/fam-sdk/README.md

 ```

 ### Coming soon
-client.forum.share
+client.forum.share, client.chat.share

 ## SDK UI Usage (coming soon)

-SDK UI calls may return an SDK UI element, which has a DOM node ($el) that may
-be appended to the DOM.
-E.g. `ad.$el`
+SDK UI calls may return an SDK UI element, which has a DOM node ($el) that may be appended to the DOM.
+E.g. `miniProfile.$el`

 ## Contributing